 Across the industry, the co-living hotel is garnering some serious clout, to the point where AccorHotels is investing in a new Jo&Joe co-living brand.
 This is reflective of the increasing emergence of digital nomads and remote workers and travelers.
 This trend is on the horizon stateside as well, and many in the tech industry are already anticipating this innovative new approach to the hotel space.

 - Attracts business travelers who account for $280 billion each year

-- Business travel is expected to rise heading toward 2018
+- Business travel is expected to rise heading into 2018 and beyond

 - Millennials are driving co-living/working economy